Go Here: Mashpi Lodge, Ecuador, is a Rainforest Haven

 I check into room #3 on the first floor, near the dining room.
 It’s nice; simply decorated and so clean I could lick the bathroom counter.
 But there’s no time for that: what I really want is to explore the jungle outside my floor-to-ceiling window.

-Buzzing with anticipation for our first adventure, I dash back to my room and slip into my bathing suit, zip-off hiking pants and my ex-officio bug-proof jacket.
-I pack my raincoat, baseball cap and Mashpi water bottle for good measure.
+Buzzing with anticipation for our first adventure, I dash back to my room and slip into my bathing suit, zip-off hiking pants and bug-proof jacket.
+I pack my raincoat, baseball cap and water bottle.

 At the entrance to the lodge, our group changes into provided muck boots and selects wooden walking sticks.
 Fully equipped, we begin trekking up the muddy road towards the Dragonfly.